 - God Is Good: God answers a lot of Petunias prayers, and she has faith that he helps his servants.

-- Good Angel, Bad Angel: Little Joe cant exactly hear God or Lucifers minion, but he is influenced by them both.
+- Good Angel, Bad Angel: Little Joe cant exactly hear God or Lucifers devil, but he is influenced by them both.

-- Monochrome Casting: A rare example where all the cast members are African American.
+- Monochrome Casting: A rare example where all the cast members are black.

 - Ms. Fanservice: The sexy Georgia Brown.